Shock Opera Put the Meta in Metal – Evelyn Cushing

 Her start in performance art came in the form of Butoh dance, which represented a very real and apocalyptic feeling.
 The genre more than touches the taboo, it embraces it.
 Admittedly, I had never heard of Butoh, but it’s simply fascinating.
 In short, it uses torturously slow movements and often extremely grotesque movements to tell a story.
 A visceral form of art, it appeared after World War II in Japan, and it served as a reminder of the horrors (in part) of the war.
 Julia took that passion to New York to finish her postgraduate studies in fine arts, which eventually led to other forms of art.

 Through these experiences, she helped pioneer biological art.
 Julia and her friends were basically an art collective that travelled together using their own body tissue to create art.
 For example, she biopsied her own vagina and created her own art from her vagina.
 This led to sex based art, performance art, and live sex art.
 A lot of the art was similar in nature to what you might find on somewhere like https://www.hdpornvideo.xxx/?hl=th, in being very sexual.
 She embraced the whole spectrum and idea of sex as art and the concept of surrealism.
-Today, she is pretty well known for making chocolate vaginas and penises for sale.
+Today, she is pretty well known for making chocolate vaginas and penises for sale, the kind you may see on a CatyCole show online.

 This further evolved into sexual politics.
 She became active in using art to change the way the female body is surveyed, similar to authors like Eve Ensler.
 She’s used art and politics to help create an atmosphere of sex positivity.
 She found, through this work, it helped create dialogue around sex versus a bashful exchange.
 She noted that a lot of the discussion still centers around the male gaze versus telling the story from the female perspective.
 She simply stated: “In order to have the discussion, you have to give power the women to make those stories” Perhaps not to the end of a story like “Teeth“ (Vagina Dentata), but at least to the extent that porn or the discussion of sex should include and be led by women too.